christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 #### 3.2 The Myth of a Jewish People

-All jewish history was made up.
-Their religion was Celtic Druidism that was Hellenized at the Library of Alexandria and then combined with the Divine Julius cult.
+All jewish history is made up.
+Jewish people were invented by Ptolemy I Soter.
+Before Ptolemy I Soter their religion was Celtic Druidism that was Hellenized at the Library of Alexandria and then later combined with the Divine Julius cult.
 So, ancient judaism (up to Rabbi Akiva) was a syncretic attempt by the Alexandrians and then Romans to pacify the jews (who were then Celts) [^25].

 #### 3.2.1 Alexandria